Approaching its 20th anniversary, ALARM Magazine is back in print and on newsstands on a quarterly basis.

 With the re-launch of our namesake title, readers will find all sorts of new content — crazy instrument collections, bands interviewing each other, studio visits, Q&As with record labels, music-based travel guides, and conversations about musicians’ lives.

-ALARM Press will continue to publish music books intermittently — including our recent title Chromatic: The Crossroads of Color and Music and the forthcoming Assault of the Earth: Metal Bands from Around the Globe — but in the meantime, we’re excited to have ALARM Magazine back on a bimonthly basis.
+ALARM Press will continue to publish music books intermittently — including our recent title Chromatic: The Crossroads of Color and Music and the forthcoming Assault of the Earth: Metal Bands from Around the Globe — but in the meantime, we’re excited to have ALARM Magazine back on a quarterly basis.

 Praise for ALARM: